Medical tourism in Asia

 The Wockhardt Hospitals Group (www.wockhardthospitals.com) has a chain of “super-speciality hospitals”, such as the Wockhardt Eye Hospital, Wockhardt Bone and Joint Hospital and Wockhardt Heart Hospital in Mumbai, and others in Bangalore, Hyderabad, Kolkata and Nagpur.
 The group has an association with Partners Medical International, who also develop programmes for Harvard Medical School affiliated teaching hospitals.

-Other Indian hospitals that are treating increasing numbers of foreign patients are Jaslok Hospital (jaslokhospital.net) in Mumbai, which is highly regarded for heart procedures with a team of excellent doctors, Global Hospitals (patientcare.globalhospitalsindia.com/LKP/), a dedicated centre for multi-organ transplants also focusing on cardiology, liver diseases, oncology and haematology, in Hyderabad, and the well-regarded Dr LV Prasad Eye Institute (www.lvpei.org), a World Health Organisation Collaborating Centre for prevention of blindness - headquartered in Hyderabad, but with locations across India.
+Other Indian hospitals that are treating increasing numbers of foreign patients are Jaslok Hospital (jaslokhospital.net) in Mumbai, which is highly regarded for heart procedures with a team of excellent doctors; Global Hospitals (www.globalhospitalsindia.com), under Gleneagles now, a dedicated centre for multi-organ transplants also focusing on cardiology, liver diseases, oncology and haematology, in several locations including Bengaluru, Chennai and Hyderabad; and the well-regarded Dr LV Prasad Eye Institute (www.lvpei.org), a World Health Organisation Collaborating Centre for prevention of blindness - headquartered in Hyderabad, but with locations across India.

 The Ruby Hospital (www.rubyhospital.com) in Calcutta, offers extensive services for international patients, and even has an exclusive “lifestyle” floor, The Enclave, housing private apartments with kitchenettes, computers with 24-hour Internet and TV and DVD.